 Discuss Pedestrian and Bicycle Safety with Your Kids Before School Starts

 An auto accident can be devastating for any family.
 When the victim is a child, the injuries can be even more life-changing.
 Some permanent injuries will never fully heal.
+This is why it is so important to discuss pedestrian and bicycle safety with your kids.
 Your family has the right to be fully and fairly compensated for a child’s injuries.
 Negligent drivers must be held accountable for bad driving behaviors – especially when they endanger children.
 Call (844) 335-3271 to schedule your free consultation with an experienced Los Angeles car accident attorney at Deldar Legal.

 Why School Zones Are So Dangerous

 There are many things happening all at once in a school zone.
 Dozens of parents are trying to drop off or pick up their children at the same time.
 Large buses – with large blind spots – are trying to make their way through the parking lot.
 And dozens (or even hundreds) of children are trying to make their way to or from the school.
 Whether they are on foot, bike, or scooter, children can be the most dangerous element in any school zone.